NewPath-Consulting/Wild-Apricot-Press/README.md

 ### Licensing WAP

-The WildApricot Press plugin license is available for [purchase online](https://newpathconsulting.com/wap) for a small annual license.
+The NewPAth WildApricot Press plugin license is available for [purchase online](https://newpathconsulting.com/wap) for a small annual license.
 Your license includes 2 free add-ons, the member directory and iframe widget blocks.
 Future commercials WAP add-ons that generate revenue for your organization will have a separate license fee.

 Enter your WAP license key to unlock WAP!
 This can be done on the "Licensing" section under WAP Settings > Licensing.